do vets recommend collars or harnesses 1

 Less bulky and lighter compared to harnesses

 Collars are generally compact and lightweight, requiring fewer materials.
-This makes them less bulky and more comfortable for dogs to wear throughout the day.
+This makes them less bulky and more comfortable for dogs throughout the day.

-Collars, when fitted properly, should not restrict the dog’s movement or inhibit their natural behaviors.
+When fitted properly, collars should not restrict the dog’s movement or inhibit their natural behaviors.
 This allows dogs to wear their collars comfortably for extended periods, accommodating all their daily activities.

 Benefits of Harnesses